zkai1/teleport/rfd/0003-extended-approval-workflows.md

 #### Dynamic role requests

-We are going to modify `request` part of the roles to support pattern matching.
+We are going to modify the `request` part of the roles to support pattern matching.

 ```yaml
 kind: role